Are you searching for vegan-friendly BCAAs in order to improve your performance during workouts and your muscle growth after workouts?

 - Prevents muscle breakdown: Muscle breakdown happens when protein breakdown exceeds protein synthesis.
 BCAAs inhibit muscle protein breakdown, allowing you to maintain or promote your muscle growth in a more fine-tuned fashion. (reference)

 - Promote protein synthesis: Several studies show that consuming BCAAs promote protein synthesis, a process of rebuilding damaged proteins in the body, which is fundamental if you intend to build muscle. (reference)

 - Increases muscle endurance: BCAAs can promote and fuel your muscles, allowing you to endure longer workouts with more weight and repetitions.
 They help delay fatigue during a workout, which is beneficial to maximize your results. (reference)

 - Decreases muscle soreness: You know it’s not uncommon to get sore muscles a day or two after a workout (leg soreness is horrible).
-In fact, the soreness is called delayed onset muscle soreness (DOMS), which happens 12-24 hours after exercising, and can last up to 72 hours.
-BCAAs have shown to decrease muscle damage, which may help reduce the length of that soreness, speeding up your recovery time. (reference)
+In fact, the soreness is called delayed onset muscle soreness (DOMS), which happens 12-24 hours after exercise, and can last up to 72 hours.
+BCAAs have been shown to decrease muscle damage, which may help reduce the length of that soreness, speeding up your recovery time. (reference)

 BCAAs have also been successfully used in a hospital in order to prevent or slow muscle loss, and also to improve symptoms of liver disease. (reference)